ip6li/crypt-fetch-spring/README.md

 This library uses X.509 client certificates, a well known and proven technology for encryption and signing.

+## How To Use

+First, you have to implement interface PayloadIntf in your own class.
+Second, you have to provide your new class at CryptFetchSpringApplication, method "message".

 # Usecases

 * Better protection for user credentials: Authentication is splitted from other functions and